cssnr/actions-tools/docs/support.md

 # Support

-If you have any [trouble](https://github.com/cssnr/actions-tools/issues) using the tools or want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests), please let us know!
+If you have any [issues](https://github.com/cssnr/actions-tools/issues) using the tools, or just want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests), please let us know...

 ## Get Help

-Feel free to request help for anything, including install, setup, usage, etc.
+Feel free to ask for help with anything from basic to advanced usage.
-:material-information-outline:{ title="I will respond to all requests." }
+:material-information-outline:{ title="All issues will be resolved!" }

 ### GitHub Discussions